Refugee law: Difference from 'asylee' and 'displaced person'

-Additionally, US Law draws an important distinction between refugees and asylees.
+Additionally, U.S. Law draws an important distinction between refugees and asylees.
 A refugee must meet the definition of a refugee, as outlined in the 1951 Convention and be of "special humanitarian concern to the United States."
-Refugee status can only be obtained from outside the US.
-If an individual who meets the definition of a refugee, and is seeking admission in a port of entry is already in the US, they are eligible to apply for asylum status.
+Refugee status can only be obtained from outside the United States.
+If an individual who meets the definition of a refugee, and is seeking admission in a port of entry is already in the United States, they are eligible to apply for asylum status.

 The term displaced person has come to be synonymous with refugees due to a substantial amount of overlap in their legal definitions.
 However, they are legally distinct, and convey subtle differences.
 In general, a displaced person refers to "one who has not crossed a national border and thus does not qualify for formal refugee status."

 Refugee children

 According to the original 1951 Refugee Convention and 1967 Protocol, refugee children were legally indistinguishable from adult refugees.
 In 1988, the United Nations High Commissioner for Refugees (UNHCR) Guidelines on Refugee Children were published, specifically designed to address the needs of refugee children, officially granting them internationally recognized human rights.

 In 1989, however, the UN signed an additional treaty, the Convention on the Rights of the Child (CRC), which defined the rights of children and bound its signatories to upholding those rights by international law.
 Although the CRC was not specific to the rights of refugee minors, it was used as the legal blueprint for handling refugee minor cases, where a minor was defined as any person under the age of 18.
 In particular, it extends the protection of refugee children by allowing participating nations the capacity to recognize children who do not fall under the strict guidelines of the Convention definition but still should not be sent back to their countries of origin.
-It also extends the principle of nonrefoulement to prohibit the return of a child to their country "where there are grounds for believing that there is a real risk of irreparable harm to the child."
+It also extends the principle of non-refoulement to prohibit the return of a child to their country "where there are grounds for believing that there is a real risk of irreparable harm to the child."